 8.17 Climatic Conditions

 A suitable ventilation system shall be provided in case of a closed operator’s cabin.
 The ventilation system shall be capable of providing the cab with filtered fresh air.
-Pipes and hoses that contain fluids at pressures exceeding 5 MPa or temperatures above 60 °C located inside the cab shall be guarded in accordance with clause 9 of IS/ISO 3457.
+Pipes and hoses that contain fluids at pressures exceeding 5 MPa or temperatures above 60 °C located inside the cab shall be guarded in accordance with 9 of IS/ISO 3457.

 8.18 Operator Protective Structures